fbrzrvn/fxstreet/README.md

 ## Overview

-The app is a dashboard page that fetch posts from an internal api and render the content.
+The app is a dashboard page that fetch posts from an internal api and display the content.
 The user can navigate between the latest and popular posts.
-The post are order by date of publication and they includes all the information about the
+The articles are order by date of publication and they includes all the information about the author: like name, company name and profile image and the post
-author: like name, company name and profile image and the post information: like feed, subfeeds, date of publication, title, and content.
+information: like feed, subfeeds, date of publication, title, and content.
 At the bottom of each post there are three action button to like a post, save it or open a dialog menu that show more actions.

-The app is fully-responsive, in mobile version I change a lit bit the design, like the sidebar that became a responsive with open close toggle menu.
+The app is fully-responsive, in mobile version I change a little bit the design, like the sidebar that became responsive with open close toggle menu.
+I also replaced the placeholder bars for some fake content just to have some content to fill the space.

-I use redux to fetch the post and handle the state management for all the app, so if this project grown the main structure is already set.
+I use redux to fetch the post and handle the state for all the app, so if this project grown the main structure is already set.

-I also replaced the placeholder bars for some fake content just to place some content to fill the space.

 ### Link